karlospn/mytechramblings-site-source-code/content/posts/linting-a-dotnet-app-dockerfile-using-hadolint-dockerfile-lint-and-azure-pipelines.md

 > **Just show me the code**
 > As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/linting-a-dockerfile-net6-app-with-azure-pipelines).

-A few months back I wrote a post about security image scanning and how important it is in a Secure DevOps workflow, also I showed you how you could use some of the most well-known image scanners alongside with your Azure DevOps CI/CD YAML Pipelines.
+A few months back I wrote a post about security image scanning and how important it is in a Secure DevOps workflow, also I showed you how you could use some of the most well-known image scanners alongside with your Azure DevOps CI/CD Pipelines.
-If you're interested, the post is right [here](https://www.mytechramblings.com/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines/)
+If you're interested, the post is right [here](https://www.mytechramblings.com/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines/).

 Another important step, that is skipped quite frequently, is linting the application Dockerfile.